echronos/echronos/components/blocking-mutex/docs.md

 If the mutex is already acquired by another task, the API returns immediately, indicating that the calling task has not acquired the mutex.

 The system designer defines at configuration time which mutexes are available in a system.
-The main property of a mutex is its name, such as *CRC* in the example above.
+The main property of a mutex is its name, such as `CRC` in the example above.
 Therefore, the implementation refers to a mutex via its symbolic name [`MUTEX_ID_<name>`] that has the type [<span class="api">MutexId</span>].
-Applications must not make any assumptions about or rely on the numeric value that the configuration tool assigns to such symbolic names.
+Applications must not make any assumptions about or rely on the numeric values that the configuration tool assigns to such symbolic names.

-As any other objects that are not interrupt events, mutexes and their related APIs can not be used by interrupt service routines.
+As with any other objects that are not interrupt events, mutexes and their related APIs can not be used by interrupt service routines.

 /*| doc_api |*/
 ## Mutex API